13 Best Artworks of the MoMa New York

 *Gas Station, by Edward Hopper, is a series of several gas stations seen by the artist that you can also see if you reserve your MoMa ticket.

-The American painter was one of the leading representatives of 20th century realism.
+The American painter was one of the main representatives of 20th century realism.
 Even so, his pictorial work was not well received, both by the public and the critics of the time, and he was forced to work as an illustrator to survive.

 It was after his death that Hopper began to be recognized as one of the great masters of 20th century art.
 Today, his work has become an icon of modern life and society.